Title: Losing Ground

 But the distaste I had for this novella started and ended on that same first chapter.
 Losing Ground surprised me little by little.
 I may be still not swayed with the sweetness, flowers-everywhere and softness of Willow’s character, but I am sure does eventually understood and was convinced by Stephen.
 Stephen became so good on making me understand things he wants me to understand.

 Mental issues and sexual assault was tackled in this novella which pretty much what surprised me the most.
-It surprised me in a way I had never imagined this novella could surprise me.
-It answers questions and makes us ask more questions regarding the things we have known on the first book in the series.
-This is just surprisingly really important in this series.
+It answers questions and at the same time makes us ask more questions regarding the things we have known on the first book in the series.
+This is surprisingly a really important novella in this series.

 If you have read the first book in the Under Ground series by Alice Rachel which is a story about a misogynistic society, I highly suggest for you to dive in this Stephen Richard’s novella before proceeding to the next book.
 It’s worthy and will make you fit pieces of puzzle altogether and lost some more pieces at the same time.